OpenStickCommunity/Hardware/Trains Vewlix Stuff/Vewlix NESiCA NFC Reader/README.md

 Please also note that the current RGB LED board must be hand soldered and while it can be assembled it would be expensive to do so.

-Future plans are:
+Future plans are:</br>
-1 - Make a custom board to interface with the RP2040 Advanced Breakout Board - DONE 2 - Look to add OLED support which will mimic the serial.print info - DONE 3 - Model a custom NESiCA reader that can be ordered from JLCPCB - IN PROGRESS 4 - Make a SMD assembly version of the RGB LED board - NOT STARTED
+1 - Make a custom board to interface with the RP2040 Advanced Breakout Board - DONE</br>
+2 - Look to add OLED support which will mimic the serial.print info - DONE</br>
+3 - Model a custom NESiCA reader that can be ordered from JLCPCB - IN PROGRESS</br>
+4 - Make a SMD assembly version of the RGB LED board - NOT STARTED</br>

 ## Basic Implementation

-The basic implementation of this contains the following parts:
+The basic implementation of this contains the following parts:</br>
-1 x NESiCA reader shell - https://www.aliexpress.us/item/3256806549568116.html
+1 x NESiCA reader shell - https://www.aliexpress.us/item/3256806549568116.html</br>
-1 x PN532 NFC module - https://www.aliexpress.us/item/3256805740552837.html
+1 x PN532 NFC module - https://www.aliexpress.us/item/3256805740552837.html</br>
-1 x Micro SD card breakout for Arduino - https://www.aliexpress.com/item/1005008612163894.html
+1 x Micro SD card breakout for Arduino - https://www.aliexpress.com/item/1005008612163894.html</br>

 You will then need an RP2040 based board to attach the PN532 NFC module to and something like the RP2040 Advanced Breakout Board to wire the RP2040 based board to.